 Your lesson plans should always be appropriate for the age group that you’re working with, and a semester class with extended screen time means you’ll need to consider how you’ll keep different groups of learners engaged over time.
-If your target age range is upper elementary or above, this is a great list of online teaching tools that will encourage engagement and interaction from your classroom.
 For more on how child development and education intersect, take a look at this educator course.

 Find Ways to Build Community